openwebf/quickjs/README.md

   - [x] Self Poly IC
   - [x] Prototype Poly IC
 - [x] Replace malloc To [mimalloc](https://github.com/microsoft/mimalloc)
-- [ ] Improve The Performance Of GC
+- [ ] Improving The Performance Of GC
+- [ ] Optimizing Opcode Bytecode

 In our plan, we first complete the above optimizations and then gradually add the remaining parts.